 ● Providing clear job expectations and descriptions.

-● Ensuring staff have resources and skills necessary to meet expectations.
+● Ensuring staff has resources and skills necessary to meet expectations.

-● Setting reasonable workloads and enforcing reasonable work hours.
+● We are setting reasonable workloads and enforcing reasonable work hours.

-● Encouraging breaks, physical activity, and social support throughout the
+● We are encouraging breaks, physical activity, and social support throughout the workday.

 -- "Job burnout: How to spot it and take action" by Mayo Clinic Staff, Mayo Clinic.